-Facing the first job as designer is always hard, the lack of expertise in the field turn us a little bit nervous.
-In this World Industrial Design Day, I want to remember my first approach to this exciting but difficult profession, long ago there in 2012.
+Facing the first job as designer is always hard.
+The lack of expertise in the field turn us a little bit nervous.
+In this World Industrial Design Day, I want to remember my first approach to this exciting but difficult profession.
 This job came from a colleague who were mold machinist.
 To return the favour of recomendation, I focused my efforts to make the product for injection mold, as main technology rather than others with less primary investment for an emerging product like this one.
 The customer wanted to reinstall the habit of disposable cutlery supports for normal use at restaurants or even home.

 The customer wanted something related with Celtic style or close to the templar swords.
 After some meets, I was able to make something more abstract.
-Focusing the shape to get more stability, leaving the figurative aspect to mere sustractions.
+Focusing the shape to get more stability, leaving the figurative sword to simple sustractions.

 After going back and foward some times, negotiating with the mold provider, I made two final proposals: